Tnze/go-mc/README.md

 - Run `go run cmd/ping/ping.go localhost` to ping and list the Miaoscraft mc-server.
 - Run `go run cmd/daze/daze.go` to join local server at *localhost:25565* as Steve on offline mode.

-See `/bot` folder to get more infomation about how to create your own robot.
+See `/bot` folder to get more information about how to create your own robot.